Architecture

 // Route to orchestrator await handleMessage(this, conversationId, message);}Reference: packages/adapters/src/forge/github/adapter.ts

-Section titled “Implementation Guide”1.
-Create client file: packages/core/src/clients/your-assistant.ts
+Section titled βImplementation Guideβ1.
+Create provider file: packages/providers/src/your-assistant/provider.ts

 2. Implement the interface: